mukulvarshney09/Excel-Project-1---Interactive-Sales-Report-Analysis/README.md

 ![Dashboard](https://github.com/mukulvarshney09/Excel-Project-1---Interactive-Sales-Report-Analysis/assets/123244732/0218ba3f-a36e-446a-9697-d2434c3b1af4)

 ## Objective
-The goal of this project is to find the required insights and make analyses based on the information for sales growth.
+This project aims to find the required insights and make analyses based on the information for sales growth.
 A few requirements to work on:

 - Compare the sales and orders using a single chart.
 -	Which month had the highest sales and orders?